Weight Loss After 40.

 None of this is in your head.
 Your body is genuinely operating under different rules.

-Why traditional diet advice fails after 40
+Why does traditional diet advice fail after 40?

-"Eat less, move more" stops working because cutting calories aggressively triggers cortisol, slows your metabolism further, and burns muscle instead of fat.
+Eat less, move more stops working because cutting calories aggressively triggers cortisol, slows your metabolism further, and burns muscle instead of fat.

 Excessive cardio raises cortisol even more, fights against the muscle preservation you desperately need, and often leads to weight gain.